 "Probably the most consistent data we have is related to the growth of the baby - that marijuana [use] might relate to growth restriction," said Dr. Cynthia Gyamfi-Bannerman, maternal-fetal medicine specialist at Columbia University's department of obstetrics and gynecology.
 “There is some, at least, early data to look at adverse neurodevelopment, and there have been a handful of studies showing lower visual-motor coordination, visual analyses, lower neurodevelopmental test scores.
 That might be a huge downstream problem that we're underappreciating at this point.”

-Prescott Marijuana Rehab Treatment
+Marijuana Rehab Treatment in Prescott, AZ

 Are you or a loved one struggling to quit using marijuana?
 If so, you should get in touch with our team of professionals at Decision Point Center to learn about our compassionate and effective guided therapies, treatments, and other residential programs.
 We are here to help you feel safe while you find your feet again.